cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 * Players pick ***TWO*** Strategy Cards instead of one during the Strategy Phase (they still pick one card at a time).
 The *initiative* of a player with multiple Strategy Cards is the lowest number among all of her Strategy Cards.
 * Players may self-trade ***BOTH*** of their Trade Agreements.
 * During the Strategy Phase, after all Agendas have been revealed, reveal additional Political Cards from the deck so that there are 5 revealed Agendas in the Twilight Council area.
 If some of these agendas are not voted on during the Action Phase, they are discarded during the Status Phase.
+* When drawing an Action Card or Political Card with the "3pX" or "23pX" symbol, it must be [recycled](#Recycle) immediately.

 ### 2 players
 #### Strategy and Status Phase